RijieHao/Aaltoes-CV-hackthon/README.md

 # Aaltoes-CV-Hackthon: Surf in Wild Rift

-![Profile](pics/profile.png "Best profile pic award")

 This repository contains a PyTorch-based pipeline for AI-image Detection tasks on a Kaggle competition dataset.
 It demonstrates how to train and evaluate popular segmentation models.
+![Profile](pics/profile.png "Best profile pic award")

+---
 🏆 This project achieved a **97.2% score** and secured **2nd place** in the **Aaltoes 2025 Computer Vision v1** Kaggle competition.
 👥 Team: **Ziyi Wang**, **Rijie Hao**, **Zhuchenyang Liu**
+🙏 Special thanks to the organizers at [**Aaltoes**](https://www.aaltoes.com/) for hosting this amazing challenge.

 ## 📚 Table of Contents